rcyaon/math1920/README.md

-# 1920
+i visualized math 1920 topics here— more info in code's comments.

-visualizing math1920 topics
+i am a matlab fiend